nathjaco1016/comp423-course-notes/docs/tutorials/go-setup.md

 This should output an up to date Go version.

 Then, you need to make the Go module.
-This code uses the 'go mod' command to make the go.mod file, which tracks dependencies for the project.
+This code uses the 'go mod' command to make the 'go.mod' file, which tracks dependencies for the project.
 Run this code in the terminal:

 ``` bash
 go mod init github.com/<your-username>/go-project